sjmckay/sjmckay/README.md

 ## Hi!
 I'm Stephen.

-### I really enjoy coding, which I get to do a lot as a graduate researcher at UW&ndash;Madison
+### As a part of my PhD research at UW&ndash;Madison, I get to write lots of code.

 I study some of the **dustiest, most distant galaxies** in the Universe.
-Most of my coding has to do with modeling these galaxies, measuring their brightnesses in images, and doing statistical data analysis on them.
+Most of my projects have to do with modeling these galaxies, measuring their brightnesses in images, and doing statistical data analysis on them.
 I mainly work in Python but enjoy learning new skills and languages (currently fiddling around with R and Julia, some web design, and machine learning techniques).

 ### Featured package: [mbb](https://github.com/sjmckay/mbb)